“We have to open ourselves up to receive what wants to shine back.” — Jessica Dore.

 In any given moment, we can ask ourselves questions about our attention: “What is my attention focused on right now?
 Where is my attention going?
 Is my attention focused broadly or narrowly?
 Is it moving around or is it stuck on one thing?”
 In any given moment, we can also bring curiosity to what emotional tone is going with our attention.
 Read more ›

-In the sweet little book written by Thich Nhat Hanh, A Handful of Quiet: Happiness in FourPebbles (2012), Thich teaches a meditation in which we imagine ourselves being something such as a flower, and we imagine feeling a quality of that that thing within ourselves.
+In the sweet little book written by Thich Nhat Hanh, A Handful of Quiet: Happiness in FourPebbles (2012), Thich teaches a meditation in which we imagine ourselves being something such as a flower, and we imagine feeling a quality of that thing within ourselves.
 (For example, in the case of the flower, he invites us to image feeling freshness.)
 Read more ›

 Aware that sometimes there can be overt, covert, external, internal, intentional, and/or completely unintentional and inadvertent messages that may lead one to wonder if there is something wrong with them Read more ›